Ego Depletion: What It Is And How To Prevent It

 Use Implementation Intentions

-As mentioned earlier, if you think you're going to suffer ego depletion, it's more likely to happen that way.
+As mentioned earlier, if you think you're going to suffer ego depletion, it's more likely to happen.
 So, what can you do if you're going into a situation that you know will require intense willpower?
 One answer is to use implementation intentions.
 These are if-then statements that help you plan what to do when temptations come.

 For example, say you're going to a party.
 You're dieting, and you're concerned that there will be a lot of tempting food offered to you.
 You can set an implementation intention by saying to yourself, "If the host brings out a cake, then I'll get a fresh glass of water."
 The if-then statement gives you something to focus on besides the temptation.
 It also gives you a chance to think through your choice before the temptation happens.